defog-ai/sqlcoder/README.md

 | where | 80.0 | 65.7 | 62.9 | 60.0 | 60.0 | 60.0 | 45.7 |

 ## Using SQLCoder
 You can use SQLCoder via the `transformers` library by downloading our model weights from the HuggingFace repo.
-We have added sample code for inference here.
-You can also use a demo on our website [here](https://defog.ai/sqlcoder).
+We have added sample code for inference [here](./inference.py).
+You can also use a demo on our website [here](https://defog.ai/sqlcoder), or run SQLCoder in Colab [here](https://colab.research.google.com/drive/13BIKsqHnPOBcQ-ba2p77L5saiepTIwu0#scrollTo=ZpbVgVHMkJvC)

 ## Hardware Requirements
 SQLCoder has been tested on an A100 40GB GPU with `bfloat16` weights.
 You can also load an 8-bit quantized version of the model on consumer GPUs with 20GB or more of memory – like RTX 4090, RTX 3090, and Apple M2 Pro, M2 Max, or M2 Ultra Chips with 20GB or more of memory.